Delicious Dry Brined Smoked Salmon

 Run cold water over both sides of the salmon and rinse the salt and brown sugar off of the meat.
 Then pat the salmon dry with paper towels.

 Place the salmon on a baking sheet while you make sure your fire is at about 250 degrees.
-Either use a grill thermometer or on a Webber grill, this is the bottom holes closed and the top holes about half open.
+Either use a grill thermometer or a Webber grill; this is the bottom holes closed and the top holes about half open.

 Place the salmon on the grill.
 It should be placed on the side of the grill without direct heat.
 Be sure to spray a little oil on the grill before putting the fish down.
 The smoke will cook the salmon.
 Close the lid on the smoker and let it smoke for two and a half hours.

-After two and a half hours the salmon is fully smoked.
+After two and a half hours, the salmon is fully smoked.
 Remove from the grill and serve.
 We serve this with crackers and lemon slices as an appetizer.
-For a main course we serve it over the top of a citrus salad.
+For the main course, we serve it over the top of a citrus salad.
 The grilled salmon in this recipe can be replaced with the smoked salmon in this delicious recipe for an outstanding smoked salmon salad.